KristinaGaniyeva/GKRepos/README.md

-# Repository for the first tasks
+# Repository for practical tasks